PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

 \subsection{Partially-Federated Conditional GANs}

-When the client's data distributions are not iid---which is clearly the case in practice---then we can have a confounding variable, which is the client's domain variable $i$.
-In our case, we assume that each client has its own domain and unique variations.
-In practice, especially when we have hundreds of millions of clients, meta-data can be used to cluster clients into similar domains.
+When the client's data distributions are not iid---which is the case in practice---the client's domain $i$ can act as a confounding variable.
+In our case, we assume that each client has its own domain and unique variations, as in a cross-silo setting.
+In practice, especially when we have millions of clients, we can cluster the clients into similar domains and treat them as silos.
 The implementation of this idea will be left for future work.

 Before we proceed, we make a simplifying assumption about the content of $\*y$.